• About

 Elderflower Benefits & Medicinal Uses

 A tea brewed from elderflower, yarrow, and peppermint is a traditional soother for respiratory inflammation.
-You’ll find this combination in Gypsy Cold Care Tea from Traditional Medicinals, which can be found in the tea aisle of many supermarkets and natural food stores.
+You’ll find this combination in Herbal Cold Care Tea from Traditional Medicinals, which can be found in the tea aisle of many supermarkets and natural food stores.

 Elder flower is a popular herbal remedy for coughs and benefits frayed nerves.
-If you’ve ever had a Ricola cough drop, you’ve had a little medicinal elderflower.
+If you’ve ever had a Ricola cough drop, you’ve had a little medicinal elder flower.
 Here’s more on incorporating elderflower into your cold care routine from Studio Botanica.

 Elderflower also has diuretic and mild laxative effects.